1st and 2nd Class Cabin Information for Trans-Siberian Railway Trains

 All our Trans-Siberian tours use the most optimal and practical trains to use for each section of travel as well as focusing on the best quality trains with the highest standard Trans Siberian railway cabin that can be used on each route.
-In general we will only use a train from a destination that originates in that destination as this gives the best chance of ticket availability.
+In general we will try to only use a train from a destination that originates in that destination as this gives the best chance of ticket availability.
 We have travelled on all the trains we offer at some point over the years and notice that increasingly ther eis little difference between the rolling stock used.
-From your perspective you only really need to decide on which class of carriage you wish to travel in and be aware of the various timetable restrictions in place.
-Most of our clients will travel the Trans Siberian express first class or buyout a full Trans Siberian 2nd class cabin on trains that do not have a first class carriage.
+From your perspective you only need to decide on which class of carriage you wish to travel in – we have already done the rest for you.
+Most of our clients will travel the Trans Siberian express in a first class cabin or buyout a full Trans Siberian 2nd class cabin on trains that do not have a first class carriage.

 Differences between first and Second class Trains-Siberian trains

 On almost all Trans-Siberian trains it is a very simple distinction – Trans Siberian railway 2nd class cabins have 4 berths (2 upper and 2 lower) and Trans Siberian railway 1st class cabins have 2 berths (usually 2 lower but occassionally one upper and one lower).
-Aside from the number of berths there is very little difference between the cabins from a space, decor and window size perspective.
+Aside from the number of berths there is little difference between the cabins from a space, decor, luggage storage, security and window size perspective.
 There are also open 3rd class carriages but we never use these.

 Classes: Russian & Mongolian Run Trains